Sujato-Dutta/Vedic-Spiritual-Master-Chatbot/README.md

 # Vedic Spiritual Master Chatbot

-A RAG-based chatbot that provides spiritual guidance using the wisdom of the Vedas, Upanishads, Bhagavad Gita, and Yoga Vashishta.
+A RAG-based chatbot that provides spiritual guidance using the wisdom of the Vedas, Upanishads, Bhagavad Gita and Yoga Vashishta.

 ## Setup